nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Total electrification of energy consumption is a method of achieving zero emission goals.

-Fossil fuel continues to fulfill a considerable role in meeting global energy demands, and 91a global discourse has come up which urges the minimization of the harm it has on the environment.
+Fossil fuel continues to fulfill a considerable role in meeting global energy demands, and 91 a global discourse has come up which urges the minimization of the harm it has on the environment.
 It is also important to maintain a strategic mixture of energy towards energy protection amidst geo-political conflicts and disagreements.
 In this case much attention has been directed towards natural gas as an interim step in transitioning towards renewable energy.
 International investments are expanding towards broadening the exploration and production of new gas resources and infrastructure for LNG.

 While the trends remain such, Sri Lanka stands high up in the list of countries in the region with the highest electricity costs.
 It is this unbearable energy expenditure which stays a main hindrance in taking the country out of the pit of economic collapse due to decades of wrong economic management.
 The main factor for the electricity cost to remain high is the high cost of generation due to the strong dependency on petroleum products.
 A reason of this is the construction of high-cost power plants such as those which run on diesel by the former governments instead of investing in low-cost power plants in time.